wp-plugins/disqus-conditional-load/readme.txt

 1. Upload `Disqus Conditional Load` plug-in zip file to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. You will see a maenu "Conditional Load" in admin menu.
+3. You will see a menu "Conditional Load" in admin menu.
 Click on it
 4. Choose whether to load comments on Button Click or Scrolling
 5. Give your disqus username for the website (Please ensure you are giving correct username, unless it may not load proper comments)
+6. You can decide whether to load in home page.
 6. Save it by clicking on "Update Settings".
 3. Ensure that you have not enabled comments while creating posts and pages.
 If you enable Disqus may load automatically.

 Note : Inorder to this plug-in work Disqus comments is not needed.
 You can use this plug-in alone.
-You should disable comments in pages and posts where you want this plugin to work.

 == Screenshots ==